JohnFawkes/AURA/docs/config.md

 ### APIKey

-- **Description**: The API key for Mediux.
+- **Description**: The API key for MediUX.
-- **Details**: This option specifies the API key required to access Mediux's API.
-This can be obtained by creating an account on [Mediux](https://mediux.io/) and generating an API key in your account settings.
+- **Details**: This option specifies the API key required to access MediUX's API.
+This can be obtained by creating an account on [MediUX](https://mediux.io/) and generating an API key in your account settings.
 - **Note**: This is not yet available to the public, but will be in the future.
   If you would like to test out aura, please contact us on [Discord](https://discord.gg/YAKzwKPwyw) to get access to the API key.